royalsreafer/libgdx-snippets/README.md

 # libGDX snippets

 A collection of code snippets for the lazy [libGDX](https://github.com/libgdx/libgdx) user.
+I've forked it, because I couldn't compile the native libraries on both my Windows and Linux pc.

 ## About